sealingtech/kubernetes_training/docs/Docker.md

 8. To escape from the terminal you press ctrl+a, then while still holding ctrl, hit d

 ## Understanding the networking
 We haven't really looked at networking up until this point.
 We have been connecting the docker containers to a bridge we created called stech.
 All containers on this network can communicate to one another as if they were all connected to a switch.
-Notice that we haven't set IPs, netmasks or any of the details up until this point.
+Notice that we haven't set IPs, netmasks, or any of the details up until this point.
 The way we can lookup container IPs is through a DNS server that Docker runs.
-We are able to lookup the names of containers through DNS to get there IPs.
+We are able to lookup the names of containers through DNS to get their IPs.
 The networking will change when we send these containers to the cloud using Kubernetes, but this works well for testing.

 1. To view docker networking information